 Doesn’t cover as much square footage as advertised

-Dry air can cause a slew of household issues.
-It can exacerbate asthma and nosebleeds, kill your favorite plants, and even crack your wood and leather furniture.
-If you’re ready to rid your home of these issues and infuse your space with a little moisture—to the tune of a healthy 35- to 45-percent humidity—check out the Essick AirCare EP9800 Evaporative Pedestal Humidifier.
+Dry air can cause a slew of issues.
+It can exacerbate asthma and nosebleeds, as well as cause several other respiratory symptoms.
+If you’re ready to rid your home of these issues and infuse your space with a little moisture, check out the Essick AirCare EP9800 Evaporative Pedestal Humidifier.
 While many humidifiers look downright clinical, AirCare’s pedestal design hides its utilitarian function.
 Keep reading to see if this whole-home humidifier is right for you.

 Setup Process: Quick and easy

 The AirCare EP9800 requires little in the way of set up.
 After pulling the pedestal out of the box, all you have to do is install four caster wheels on the base and a water float inside the chamber.
 Next, you place the filter in the slot, pop the casing on top, and add water via a small pour-in door on the front of the appliance (a fill line guides you).
 Those steps complete, voila!—you have yourself one fancy humidifying pedestal.

 To get the humidifier running, simply plug it in, turn it on, and program it to your desired humidity and fan speed.
 The manufacturer suggests setting it to 43 percent humidity to eliminate common cold strains.
 Eventually, the device will indicate when it needs a new filter (after 720 hours of use) and when to refill the water (generally every two days), so you don’t have to watch it too closely.